 The Nebraska Forest Service provides training to rural fire districts in several ways.
 We conduct classes in numerous communities across the state as well as at Mutual Aid Schools and State Fire School.
-We also provide current knowledge, training materials and funding to that portion of the Nebraska State Fire Marshal's Training Division "Firefighter I " curriculum that addresses wildfire suppression.
+We also provide current knowledge, training materials and funding to the Nebraska State Fire Marshal's Training Division for the delivery of wildland fire courses.

 Firefighters planning to take advanced-level fire behavior classes can refresh their math skills to prepare for class at the Firefighter Math website.

 - Wildland Fire Incident Management Field Guide (replaces the Fireline Handbook)

 Nebraska has a wide variety of wildland fuels.
 Tall grass prairie and hardwoods in the east give way to Ponderosa pine forests and short grass prairie in the west.
 To address this, the Nebraska Forest Service Wildland Fire Training Program offers a variety of courses with the flexibility to be fine tuned to the needs of local fire departments.

 - Nebraska Emergency Management Agency